Kim Hammond: Opinions

-Judge Hammond was highly respected by the community, law enforcement, courthouse staff and fellow judges.
-He had a calm demeanor and the manners of a true Southern gentleman.
-He would defuse tension with tactful humor and was "always willing to say hi, shake hands and talk to people," according to the Flagler Director of Courts.
-“He is what a judge is meant to be,” was the comment of a veteran Flagler Beach Police detective.
-The mayor of Palm Coast referred to him as a “gentle giant”.

-He was known as "respectful", "fair", "honest", "thorough" and "decent" to litigants and attorneys.
+Judge Hammond was highly respected by those he knew, law enforcement, courthouse staff and fellow judges.
 Upon his retirement in 2011, Chief Judge Raul A. Zambrano stated, “Judge Hammond was a beloved judge in the Seventh Judicial Circuit.
 He was the ultimate statesman and was revered by his colleagues on the bench.
 He will be missed – but will always be remembered as a true Seminole.”

 Music

 Due to his Scottish heritage, Hammond learned to play the bagpipes.
 He practiced and played often, especially when longtime employees retired.
 For their final departure, Hammond would greet them at their desk, bagpipes in hand, and “pipe them out” of the building.
 The sound of Scotland the Brave was often heard in the halls of the courthouse, a unique tradition.